 This paper proposes a new method to identify and estimate the parameters of an extension of a linear model of peer effects where individuals form different types of social and professional connections that can affect their outcomes.
-I use a multilayer network data structure to characterize my data generating process and accommodate multiple social networks.
-My methodology allows all layers in the multilayer network to be endogenous, which is fundamental when dealing with observational data.
-I show that identification of heterogeneous network effects is possible under the assumption that the dependence between individuals in the population is characterized by a psi-dependent stochastic process, which guarantees that their dependence vanishes in the network space.
-I offer a novel multilayer measure of distance that, combined with the psi-dependence assumption, provides a source of exogenous variation that I use to form identifying moment conditions.
-I propose a Generalized Method of Moments estimator that is consistent and asymptotically normal at the standard rate.
-I characterize the asymptotic variance-covariance matrix that considers the intrinsic network dependence among individuals.
-I show that too dense or too sparse networks provide weak identifying information that translates into larger standard errors.
-A Monte Carlo experiment confirms the desirable finite properties of the proposed estimator.
-An empirical application finds positive and significant peer effects in citations from a multilayer network of professional connections among scholars publishing in top general interest journals in economics.
+A stylized model provides a theoretical framework for the peer effects linear specification and the main identifying assumptions, which are used to provide identification results in a setting that allows all layers in the multilayer network to be endogenous.
+I show that identifying heterogeneous network effects is possible under the assumption that the dependence between individuals in the population is characterized by a stochastic process where dependence vanishes in the network space.
+I offer a novel multilayer measure of distance that provides a source of exogenous variation used to form identifying moment conditions.
+I propose a Generalized Method of Moments estimator that is consistent and asymptotically normal at the standard rate, for which I characterize the asymptotic variance-covariance matrix that considers the intrinsic network dependence among individuals.
+A Monte Carlo experiment confirms the desirable finite properties of the proposed estimator, and an empirical application finds positive and significant peer effects in citations from a multilayer network of professional connections.